You are here

 I have an extensive teaching experience, which spans social, cultural, and political geography; the geography of nature, urban ecologies, and conservation; and a range of qualitative methods, including film-making, which I taught both at the Universities of Geneva and Oxford.

-At the Open University, I am involved in the production of DD325: Researching Geographies of Change, and in the presentation of DST206: Environment: Sharing a Dynamic Planet; DD319: Environmental Policy in an International Context; and SDT306: Environment: Responding to Change.
+I am currently co-chairing the production of DST216: Environment: Inhabiting a Changing Planet.
+I have previously chaired the presentation of DST206: Environment: Sharing a Dynamic Planet and written print and online material for D325: Researching Everyday Geographies.
+I have also been involved in DD319: Environmental Policy in an International Context; and SDT306: Environment: Responding to Change.

 Postgraduate supervision

-I am welcoming applications from prospective students with an interest in urban political ecology, plant geography, more-than-human political economy, environmental work, and visual and digital methods.
+I have co-supervised several doctoral students to completion at the Universities of Oxford and Utrecht and am welcoming applications from prospective students with an interest in urban political ecology, plant geography, more-than-human political economy, environmental work, and visual and digital methods.

 « Et les jardins ils sont à qui ? » Entretien sur les luttes de défense des jardins populaires (2023)